OpenSOC/opensoc-ui/README.md

 [Here](.jshintrc) is a sample jshintrc file.
 Make sure to save it as ```.jshintrc``` in your home directory.

+#### Optional: Ensure you have the tshark commandline utility

+If you'd like to experiment with the PCAP panel type, you'll need tshark to parse the sample pcaps.
+This is part of Wireshark and can be installed with Homebrew as well with ```brew install wireshark```.

 ### Step 2: Install Virtualbox and Vagrant

 Download the latest package for your platform here: